 Walking Difficulties - Taking other symptoms like fatigue, weakness, spasticity and vertigo together, it’s no surprise that many diagnosed with MS have issues like foot drop that cause difficulty walking

 Cog Fog - More than 50% of people with MS see changes in cognitive ability, such as processing incoming information, learning new information and focusing attention

 And more - Click here for a more complete list including less common MS symptoms like speech problems, breathing problems, hearing loss, headaches, etc.

 Some of these symptoms can be exacerbated by external factors like heat, so be aware and in touch with how you or your loved ones are feeling.
 For physical symptoms like vertigo, weakness, spasticity and walking difficulties, physical therapy can be an effective treatment.

-While we cannot be there in person for many of you, Rekinetics has developed a 1-month program that can be delivered virtually and make an immediate impact in your quality of life.
-If you would like to participate please fill out a form on the Contact Us page to schedule a video call and see if Rekinetics might be able to help you.
+While we cannot be there in person for many of you, Rekinetics has developed programs that can be delivered virtually and make an immediate impact in your quality of life in only 5 minutes a day.
+You can get to those options by clicking here - Start Now - or fill out a form on the Contact Us page to schedule a time to talk with our team.